REMI-HIRI/POTATO/README.md

 Parameters can be changed directly in the Graphical User Interface (GUI).
 For more setting options refer to the "Advanced Settings" tab, which includes all adjustable parameters.
-Upon changing, each parameter needs to be validated with the <ENTER> key.
 When the parameters are optimized, default parameters can be changed in the POTATO_config file, so they will be loaded when the GUI is started.
 The parameters are read in once the analysis starts and for the force-ramp analysis the used parameters are exported in json format.